groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 cryptographic signature.

-The DSAS is not the first proposal to use cryptographique signatures in a file transfer system and [EDF already uses such a product](https://www.seclab-security.com/seclab-securing-systems/) The problem is that these existing systems require human intervention to verifier and sign every file received and to be transfered by the DSAS.
+The DSAS is not the first proposal to use cryptographique signatures in a file transfer system and for example [a product by SECLAB implements this.](https://www.seclab-security.com/seclab-securing-systems/)
+The problem is that these existing systems require human intervention to verifier and sign every file received and to be transfered by the DSAS.
 A program like Symantec End Point Manager produces approximately 4000 files a day to transfer.